 After configuring your client, try asking your AI assistant:

-“List my Databrain datasources”
+“List my Databrain data apps”